-1.3British (In parliament) a procedure used to prevent delay in the discussion of a legislative bill by fixing times at which various parts of it must be voted on: [as modifier]: a guillotine motion
+1.3British (In parliament) a procedure used to prevent delay in the discussion of a legislative bill by fixing times at which various parts of it must be voted on.

 - The Government is resorting to the excessive use of parliamentary guillotines to quickly push through controversial legislation, according to Labour chief whip Emmet Stagg.

 - Can we expect the use of the guillotine in parliamentary debates to be abandoned by this government allowing those debates as much time as they need?

 - The fact that government used the guillotine during the committee stage certainly did not contribute to any intelligent cross-bench discussion.

 - Just before he was guillotined he made a speech vowing that he would return from the dead to punish his captors.

 - They want to guillotine these people without any evidence.

 - He spent his last night in the Conciergerie before he was taken away to be guillotined comforting a beautiful, young aristocratic girl, which we'd all like to do on our last night alive…

 1.2British (In parliament) end discussion by applying a guillotine to (a bill or debate).